geziyor/geziyor/README.md

 See scraper [Options](https://godoc.org/github.com/geziyor/geziyor#Options) for all custom settings.

 ## Status
 Since the project is in **development phase**, **API may change in time**.
-Also, we highly recommend you to use Geziyor with go modules.
+Thus, we highly recommend you to use Geziyor with go modules.

 ## Usage
 Simple usage